secured lock Secured with SHA-256 Encryption

 What are the penalties for driving without insurance in Minnesota?

-To reinstate your driving privileges, you will have to pay a $30 reinstatement fee and submit an SR-22 financial responsibility form.
+You must pay a $30 reinstatement fee and submit an SR-22 financial responsibility form to reinstate your driving privileges.

-You will also face jail time up to 90 days along with reinstatement fee and SR-22 documentation.
+You will also face jail time of up to 90 days, a reinstatement fee, and SR-22 documentation.

 Free Auto Insurance Comparison